wachira-samuel/SMART-FARM-APP/README.md

 ## Technologies used are:

-## Frontend:Next.JS and Typescript for the web dashboard.
+## Frontend: Next.JS with Typescript for the web dashboard.

-## Backend: Node.js with Express.js to handle dummy data.
+## Backend: Node and Express.js  with Typescript to handle dummy data.

 ## Database: Prisma ORM in PostgreSQL for time-series data storage and analysis.